corda/corda/docs/source/api-states.rst

 ^^^^^^^^^^^^^^^^
 You can also customize your state by implementing the following interfaces:

-* ``QueryableState``, which allows the state to be queried in the node's database using SQL (see :doc:`api-persistence`)
+* ``QueryableState``, which allows the state to be queried in the node's database using custom attributes (see :doc:`api-persistence`)
-* ``SchedulableState``, which allows us to schedule future actions for the state (e.g. a coupon on a bond) (see :doc:`event-scheduling`)
+* ``SchedulableState``, which allows us to schedule future actions for the state (e.g. a coupon payment on a bond) (see :doc:`event-scheduling`)

 User-defined fields
 -------------------
-Beyond implementing ``LinearState`` or ``OwnableState``, the definition of the state is up to the CorDapp developer.
-You can define any additional class fields and methods you see fit.

-For example, here is a relatively complex definition for a state representing cash:
+Beyond implementing ``ContractState`` or a sub-interface, a state is allowed to have any number of additional fields and methods.
+For example, here is the relatively complex definition for a state representing cash:

 .. container:: codeset